Insight

 A: Bare Trusts are the simplest form of trusts and are a halfway house between outright ownership and a full trust.

-Bare Trusts need to be registered with HMRC’s Trust Registration Service, like discretionary trusts.
+Bare Trusts need to be registered with HMRC’s Trust Registration Service, like Discretionary or Life Interest trusts.
 They are often used to build a nest egg for children, particularly for their school/university fees without the complication of a Discretionary Trust.
 Once the beneficiary turns 18, they can demand the asset be transferred to them, but if they do not do so, the Bare Trust continues.

 For Income Tax and Capital Gains Tax (CGT), the beneficiary is treated as owning the underlying asset, so they can use their full personal allowances (rather than the reduced rates that apply to Discretionary Trusts – see below), although there is one exception to this: when a parent puts assets into a Bare Trust for the benefit of their minor children, the parent is assessed on the income of the assets in the Bare Trust until their child turns 18.